-3.B.7 For Emission Points AA-020 through AA-025, the permittee shall not combust any oil that contains greater than 0.5 weight percent sulfur.
+3.B.7 For Emission Points AA-020 through AA-025, the permittee shall not combust any oil containing greater than 0.5 weight percent sulfur.
 This limit shall apply at all times, including periods of startup, shutdown, and malfunction.

-(Ref.: 40 CFR 60.42c(d) and (i), Subpart Dc)
+(Ref.: 40 CFR 60.42c(d) and (i))

-3.B.8 For Emission Points AA-020 through AA-025, any time low sulfur diesel fuel is being combusted, the permittee shall not cause or discharge any gases that exhibit greater than 20 percent opacity (6-minute average), except for one 6-minute period per hour of not more than 27 percent opacity.
-The opacity limit applies at all times (when firing fuel oil), except during periods of startup, shutdown, and malfunction.
+3.B.8 For Emission Points AA-020 through AA-025, during combustion of low sulfur diesel fuel, the permittee shall not cause or discharge any gases that exhibit greater than 20 percent opacity (6-minute average), except for one 6-minute period per hour of not more than 27 percent opacity.
+The opacity limit applies at all times, except during startup, shutdown or malfunction.

-Since Emission Points AA-020 through AA-025 are only allowed to combust natural gas, low sulfur diesel fuel containing less than 0.05 weight percent sulfur, or processed fats, they meet the exemption in 40 CFR 60.43c(e)(4) and are not subject to the emission limit for particulate matter in 40 CFR 60.43c(e)(1).
+Since Emission Points AA-020 through AA-025 are only allowed to combust natural gas, low sulfur diesel fuel containing ≤ 0.05 wt% sulfur, or processed fats, they meet the exemption in 40 CFR 60.43c(e)(4) and are not subject to the emission limit for particulate matter in 40 CFR 60.43c(e)(1).